 You can create a squeeze page with almost any platform or tool that you are using for your site.
 There also are various squeeze page generators on the World Wide Web.

-If you want a beautifully looking and effective customized squeeze page designed for you, we are ready to help.
+If you want a beautifully looking and effective customized squeeze page designed for you, our Drupal web design company is ready to help.

 Understand your customers, “squeeze” gently, have lots of grateful and positive users on your mailing list, and may they be delighted with what you send them!